sztupy/kossuth-map/README.md

 ### Points furthest away in Hungary from a street named "Kossuth"

 Almost all settlements in Hungary have a street or square named "Kossuth".
-If you wish to be the furthest away from any of them, the best place is around the tripoint border between Hungary, Austria and Slovenia.
+If you wish to be the furthest away from any of them, the best place is around the tripoint border between Hungary, Austria and Slovenia where you'll be 22.30km away from one.

 Large resolution map:
 ![Kossuth large](https://raw.githubusercontent.com/sztupy/kossuth-map/master/kossuth.png)